-Florian 17, has a passion for History and starts writing about it on his blog once a month: “Flo’s History”
+Florian 18, has a passion for History and reading and is writing about it on his own blog every month: “Flo’s History.”

-Coralie 14 has a highly inventive mind.
+Coralie 15 has a highly inventive mind.
 She shares her view of the world on Instagram, but keep beginning all over again!
 She also has her own Youtube channel now and tells about her teeneger’s life and our wanders.

 My partner in crime for wandering the world:

-Didier 44, is the planner and avid online researcher of the family.
-He has both his feet on the ground but is always ready to get the family into one of his wife’s crazy new adventures.
+Didier 45, is the planner and avid online researcher of the family.
+He has both his feet on the ground but is always ready to get the family into one of my crazy new ideas.
 For travelling or moving, he manages everything on his own, no employer, no travel agency.

 And then there’s me!

-Gaelle 41, I am the writer, photographer, and daydreamer of constant travels and moves for the family.
+Gaelle 42, I am the writer, photographer, and daydreamer of constant travels and moves for the family.
 I was 21 months old when my parents decided I was old enough to sleep in a tent for one month in Norway.
 A yearly travel habit shaped the following years.
 It was only fair that when I met my husband, we kept on wandering the world.
-But I had to do it more often and more in-depth.
-As you will understand, I don’t like to share my children faces on the internet.
-I don’t like to share mine either, but this as more to do with the fact that I’m the photographer, I’m always on the wrong side of the camera!
-I have some pic of me though, so this is one of them: the face always hiding behind the lens and the keyboard!
+But I wanted to do it more often and more in-depth.
+As you will understand by reading the blog, I don’t like to share my children faces on the internet.
+I don’t like to share mine either, but this has more to do with the fact that I’m a photographer.
+I’m always on the wrong side of the camera!

 SageOnEarth in few figures